VishorChopra/Note-App/README.md

  - In both router , I am insert the error and success message by using try and catch methods.
  - On Auth file i implemented JWT to successful login, the user ID and the token generated are returned.
  - The login is handled by [Axios](https://www.npmjs.com/package/axios) which makes the proper HTTP request and returns the response.
- - ### CRUD
+### CRUD
- - Note Edit contains 3 types of states - EDIT notes, UPDATE notes and DELETE notes .
+ - Note Crud contains 4 types of states - READ notes ,EDIT notes, UPDATE notes and DELETE notes .
  - All note actions are also handled by Axios and HTTP requests are made according to the format given in backend.
  - Both user and note reducers are combined and stored with `redux-thunk` middleware applied.